 - International Electronic Journal of Elementary Education: This international OAJ emphasized “learning, development, instruction and teaching at elementary level.”
 The journal is published three to four times per year, and the website’s archive dates back to 2008.

 - International Journal of Elementary Education: Not to be confused with the previous entry, this journal primarily focuses on educational theory and the way different theories shape both educational policy and teacher practices.
-The journal, which first appeared in 2012, is published up to five times per year.
+The journal is published up to five times per year.